zenobio93/seat-docs/docs/installation/docker_installation_5.md

 Depending on whether you already have `docker` and `docker-compose` already installed, you may choose how to start the installation.
 If you already have the required tooling installed and running their latest versions, all you need to do is download the latest `docker-compose.yml` and `.env` files to get started.

 ### Automated Setup Script

+!!!warning
+    The script hasn't been updated to seat 5 yet.
+Please follow the [manual deployment instructions](#manual-deployment) instead.

 If you do not have the required software installed yet, consider running the [bootstrap script](https://github.com/eveseat/seat-docker/blob/master/bootstrap.sh) that will check for `docker` and `docker-compose`, install it and start the SeAT stack up for you.
 The script can be run with: